piot/guise/README.md

 > Guise: outward appearance of someone, which is often different from their real nature.

 A simplified authentication system.

+> [!IMPORTANT]
-Designed for internal development and testing, do not use in production.
+> Designed for internal development and testing, do not use in production.

 * [guise-serialize](https://github.com/piot/guise-serialize-c).
 Serialization of the protocol.
 * [guise-client-c](https://github.com/piot/guise-client-c).
 Used for user authentication in an application.